predict-idlab/pyRDF2Vec/README.md

 ## Getting Started

-To create embeddings for a list of entities, there are three steps to follow:
+To create embeddings for a list of entities, there are two steps to do beforehand:
 1. **create a Knowledge Graph object**;
-2. **define a walking strategy**;
+2. **define a walking strategy**.
-3. **create embeddings for a list of entities**.

 For a more elaborate example, check at the [example.py](https://github.com/IBCNServices/pyRDF2Vec/blob/master/example.py)